BlizzardOfficial/JGS-2.0/README.md

-# JGS With a GUI (Version 1.7.2)
+# JGS 2.0 (Version 1.7.2)

-# Credits: Jacobb626 and MagmaDev
+# Credits: Jacobb626, MagmaDev, Spring and Blizzarr

  Meant to make 1.7.2 more user friendly while also adding compatibility for easy VPS usage!

-TODO: Lategame and Auto Restarting
+# New Features in JGS 2.0
+Lategame, Full Control Panel (Beta) and working Traps